Lower Saxony – Scotland

 The admission criteria state that the dissertation may not date back more than ten years.
 From what exact point in time is this date counted?

-I have not yet received my doctoral certificate – can I still apply?
+I had my viva voce, however have not yet received my doctoral certificate – can I still apply?

 Yes, you can still submit your application.
 However, you must have successfully defended your dissertation by the deadline of the respective call.
 If this is the case, please state this in your application and put forward a confirmation from your institution that you will be awarded your doctorate.
 Please submit your certificate as soon as you receive it.